meowool/mmkv-ktx/README.md

 MMKV-KTX greatly simplifies the usage of key-value storage in Kotlin.
 As a result, you can almost immediately understand how to use it just by looking at the following example.

-#### Initialization
+### Initialization

 Before starting, please make sure you have initialized the [MMKV](https://github.com/Tencent/MMKV#quick-tutorial) instance.
-If not, initialize it anywhere that can access the Context, such as in the Application:
+If not, initialize it anywhere that can access the `Context`, such as in the `Application`:

 ```kotlin
 class YourApplication : Application() {